variotry/knockout-decorator/README.md

     @kd.track
     class Sample1
     {
-        private property1 : string = null;  // OK. property1 is recoginzed as obserbable.
+        private property1 : string = null;  // OK. property1 is recoginzed as observable.
-        private property2 : string;         // NG. property2 isn't recognized as obserbable because of it isn't initialized private property3 : string;         // OK. property3 is recoginzed as obserbable because of it is initiazlied in constructor.
+        private property2 : string;         // NG. property2 isn't recognized as observable because of it isn't initialized private property3 : string;         // OK. property3 is recoginzed as observable because of it is initiazlied in constructor.

         public constructor()
         {